 - Setup make serial connection and start LCD.

-- Loop always read analog value from LM35 and changes it to voltage and temperature and then show temperature on serial monitor and LCD.
+- Loop always read analog value from LM35 and then changes it to voltage and temperature and then show temperature on serial monitor and LCD.

 Circuit Working: